GuillermoAmigoU/GuillermoAmigoU/README.md

-- 👋 Hi, I’m Guillermo Amigó, Game Designer
+- 👋 Hi, I’m Guillermo Amigó, UX Tech Designer
-- 👀 I’m interested in every videogame honestly, but mainly asymmetric titles, FPS, and Strategy games.
+- 👀 I’m interested in a lot of videogames, currently mainly asymmetric titles, FPS, and Strategy games.
-- 🌱 I’m currently learning to improve my coding habilities on Unreal Engine 4/5 and Unity.
+- 🌱 Always looking to improve and learn!
+Current experiences include Unity, Unreal 4/5 and propietary engines!

 <!---
 Yaryhus/Yaryhus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.